-- 31.03 As noted by Europa World, "Since 1979 education has been included as one of the main priorities for modernization.
-The whole educational system was being reformed in the late 1990s and early 2000s, with the aim of introducing nine-year compulsory education.
-According to official statistics, 90% of the population had been covered by the compulsory education scheme by 2002.
-The establishment of private schools has been permitted since the early 1980s."
-The same source also noted, "Fees are charged at all levels."
-[1a] (Education) As reported by Times Asia on 20 March 2006, "... roughly 60% of Chinese families in major cities now spend one-third of their income on children's education..."
-[64j] - 31.04 On 28 February 2006, the official news agency Xinhua reported that 794 school masters had been sacked for charging unreasonable school fees.
+- 27.04 On 28 February 2006, the official news agency Xinhua reported that 794 school masters had been sacked for charging unreasonable school fees.
 "Altogether 56,000 groups have been dispatched nationwide since 2003 to spot unreasonable charges in more than 876,000 Chinese schools of various levels.
 With 19,000 cases handled, more than 1.32 billion yuan (about 159 million U.S. dollars) have been checked and returned."
-[13s] - 31.05 As documented by the Economist Intelligence Unit (EIU) in their January 2005 country profile for China, "The education system is beset with funding difficulties.
-In March 2004 the education minister, Zhou Ji, said that education spending as a share of GDP had risen from 2.5% in 1998 to 3.4% in 2002, and would rise to 4% by 2007.
+[13c] - 27.05 As documented by the Economist Intelligence Unit (EIU) in its 2007 country profile for China, "The education system is plagued by funding difficulties.
+In March 2004 the education minister, Zhou Ji, said that education spending as a share of GDP would rise from 2.5% in 1998 to 4% in 2007.
 However, the state has had to call on the private sector to help expand educational provision...
 Interest-free loans are available to students from poorer households."
-[4b] (Education) - As reported by HRW on 25 September 2006, "Over the past two weeks, Beijing municipal authorities have shut down more than 50 schools for children of migrant workers...
-The schools' closure part of a campaign to close all unregistered schools for migrants by the end of September threatens to leave tens of thousands of children without access to education, in violation of several of Beijing's obligations under international law."
-[7m] - 31.07 As reported by the Government's White Paper, China's Employment Situation and Policies (Section III), published in April 2004, "In 2003, the attendance rate of school-age children in primary schools was 98.6 percent, and the gross enrolment rate of junior middle schools was 92.7 percent."
-[5n] (p1 of Section III)
+[4a] (Education) - 27.06 As reported by HRW on 25 September 2006, "Over the past two weeks, Beijing municipal authorities have shut down more than 50 schools for children of migrant workers...
+The schools' closure - part of a campaign to close all unregistered schools for migrants by the end of September - threatens to leave tens of thousands of children without access to education, in violation of several of Beijing's obligations under international law."
+[7m] - 27.07 As reported by the Government's White Paper, China's Employment Situation and Policies (Section III), published in April 2004, "In 2003, the attendance rate of school-age children in primary schools was 98.6 percent, and the gross enrolment rate of junior middle schools was 92.7 percent."
+[5n] (p1 of Section III) - 27.08 As reported by the EIU, "There were 1,792 universities and institutions of higher education in China in 2005, up from 1,041 in 2000, with a total student enrolment figure of 15.6m, up from the 2000 level of 5.6m.
+Engineering and management are the two most popular courses.
+The rapid rise in enrolment has been accompanied by a sharp rise in the student-teacher ratio."
+[4a] (Education) - 27.09 As noted by Europa World, "The numbers of Chinese students studying abroad were increasing in the early 21st century, with around 32,000 Chinese students reported to have been studying in British higher education institutions alone in 2002/03."
+[1a] (Education) As reported by the official news agency Xinhua on 6 January 2006, 900,000 Chinese students have gone abroad to study since 1949.
+According to the Ministry of Education more than 200,000 of them have returned to China after completing their studies.
+[13n]